TotuTiberiu/NOODAI/README.md

 - MONET must be executable by the R session.
 If `sudo` is needed, configure securely.
 - Cytoscape must be launched before running the app.
 - Ensure all directories and files used by the app are readable and writable.
+- As certain internal paths -such as the path to the MONET executable - are used by the application, it is recommended to use the Custom Algorithms tab, which allows users to configure these paths directly through the interface.

 ---